tramitit/guides/en/germany/submitting_pregnancy_confirmation.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn why & how to submit pregnancy confirmation, required documents, providers, & rights.
-Get tips on deadlines & additional info for a smooth process.
+description: Learn why and how to submit pregnancy confirmation for work leave or services.
+Get details on required documents and follow-up steps to ensure acknowledgment.
 draft: false
-meta_title: 'Pregnancy Confirmation Procedure & Providers: Essential Guide'
+meta_title: 'How to Submit Pregnancy Confirmation: Step-by-Step Guide'
-title: 'Pregnancy Confirmation Procedure & Providers: Essential Guide'
+title: 'How to Submit Pregnancy Confirmation: Step-by-Step Guide'
 translationKey: germany-submitting_pregnancy_confirmation
 ---

 ## Description
 ### What is it?